RaduCorcodel/4-to-1_BALUN/README.md

 In this test the plots show that a twisted pair of wires have a slight better performance.
 Although for the T240 core I used 16AWG which is impractical to twist so I couldn't test that combination.

-## Experimenting with toroid material
+## Experimenting with different toroid materials
+For RF transformers I had on hand #31, #43 and #61 core materials.
+I had too few core combinations for #31 so I didn't include those in the test, leaving only material #43 and #61.
 ### Material 43
 ![Toroid size T114-43](img/4T1_BALUN_114-43TT.png)
 *Toroid type T114-43*